DorianPopa/Solidity-practice/README.md

 Repository used for various solidity / web3 related practice projects

+TODO:
+- Check lottery tests that are marked as questionable
-Will start with Web3 but I will eventually rewrite everything with Ethers
+- rewrite everything with Ethers after finishing the Udemy course
+-